How To Stage Your House for Sale

 Welcome Home Checklist

-I'll make sure your home is neutral and that it's friendly, avoiding "loud" or "personalized" shades on the walls and furniture.
-And if none of your belongings are there, you can think about renting furnishings.
-The goal is for your house to look ready to live in as opposed to deserted.
+Working together, we'll make sure your home has mass appeal and that it's inviting, avoiding "offensive" or "too-bright" shades on the walls and furniture.
+And if none of your belongings are there, you can consider temporary furniture.
+You want your home to look homey as opposed to barren.

 Setting the Stage